lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

-# Installation & set up
+# Installation

 In this section, we're going to walk you through how you can install and set up everything you need to run LaVague locally.

 > If you just want to test out LaVague without having to install anything locally, you can run our [Quick Tour notebook with Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour-notebook/quick-tour.ipynb).

-To start using LaVague, we need to install a webdriver and store it in our home directory, so that LaVague can interact with the browser in our environment.
-We will then also need to install the LaVague package.
+To start using LaVague, we need to install a webdriver and store it in our home directory, so that LaVague can interact with the browser using underlying automation tool `Selenium`.
+We will then also install the LaVague package.

+!!! note "Playwright integration"
+    Alternatively, we support using Playwright for our `lavague build` command, which does not require webdriver installation.
+With the `lavague build` CLI command, you can generate Python files with automation code to carry out actions from text instructions!
+See our [playwright guide](./playwright.md) to see how to get started with Playright.

 We provide two key installation options: